-To see the problems resulting from dichotomizing neighborhood quality when it is truly multivalued or continuous, consider an example in which treatment is defined as moving to a neighborhood at the 80th percentile of neighborhood quality or higher (ie, $q^ = 80$ ).
+To see the problems resulting from dichotomizing neighborhood quality when it is truly multivalued or continuous, consider an example in which treatment is defined as moving to a neighborhood at the 80th percentile of neighborhood quality or higher (ie, $q^ = 80$).
 A household that would move to a neighborhood with quality at the 82nd percentile when not assigned treatment would be an always-taker under this definition of treatment.
 It is possible that such a household would be induced to move into a neighborhood of higher quality, say at the 90th percentile, after being assigned treatment.
-If this instrument-induced move were to impact outcomes, then $U_0$ would be correlated with Z. Such a violation of A2 results from the fact that changes in treatment intensity across margins other than those defining the binary treatment affect outcomes.
+If this instrument-induced move were to impact outcomes, then U_0 would be correlated with Z. Such a violation of A2 results from the fact that changes in treatment intensity across margins other than those defining the binary treatment affect outcomes.12

-One way to resolve this issue is to generalize the model in Section 3.1 along the lines developed in Heckman et al. (2006).
-In the generalized framework we would assume
+One way to resolve this issue is to generalize the model in Section 4.1 in terms of the ordered choice model developed in Heckman et al. (2006).13 A generalized framework assumes